-If you’re like me and get a kick out of weathered, run-down neighborhood institutions with a beating heart to them, then be sure to mark up your map with Weinhaus Sittl.
+If you’re like me and get a kick out of weathered neighborhood institutions with a beating heart, then be sure to mark up your map with Weinhaus Sittl.
 The patrons span Viennese young adults, senior citizens, and everyone in between.
 What draws them here?
 The friendly price points, surely, but also the surprisingly tasty dishes: cold cuts, schnitzel, meatballs, and even the Kaiserschmarrn can hold its own.
 And the server-proprietor sisters: Leila and Anna.

-They represent the fourth generation at Sittl and treat everyone with the same no-nonsense kindness, whether you're a cool hipster or a downtrodden senior here for a nightcap.
+They represent the fourth generation at Sittl and treat everyone with the same no-nonsense kindness, whether you're a cool hipster or a downtrodden senior in for a nightcap.
 Sittl is located on a not particularly pretty part of Vienna by the Gürtel, a car-heavy three-lane road.
 But once you step inside, the venerable patina of the place, which opened in 1914, will make you forget the noisy traffic outside.
 In nice weather, try the outdoor garden too.
-Closed on weekends!
+Weekdays only!